 Unless you’re completely renovating your home or specific rooms, it doesn’t make sense to gut walls to install fiberglass or cellulose insulation.
 The best option is to install spray-in foam insulation.

 A few small holes are drilled through the wall, and the spray-in foam is pumped in to complete the installation.
 The insulation expands to fill wall cavities completely and dries.

 New homes are generally constructed with air barriers, regardless of what type of insulation is used.
 Insulation materials are designed to prevent heat conduction, not air leaks.
 Air leaks usually occur through cracks and holes near windows, doors, and wall penetrations from pipes and wiring.
 Before you upgrade your insulation, make sure you seal air leaks with caulk and weatherstripping.

 Attic insulation is essential in Greater Cleveland, though it doesn’t mean that wall or basement insulation aren’t important.
 Sun-struck walls take on a lot of heat during the summer, and north-facing rooms can be difficult to heat during the winter without ample wall insulation.
 Insulate walls to R-18, basements to R-11, and crawl spaces to R-19.

-If you have any questions about this topic, please feel free to contact Stack Heating and Cooling.
+If you have any questions about this topic, please feel free to contact Stack Heating, Cooling, Plumbing and Electric.
 Our staff of highly trained and courteous professionals will be more than happy to help you.